swiftlang/swift/docs/SIL.rst

   * Builtin value types
   * Fragile struct types in which all element types are loadable
   * Tuple types in which all element types are loadable
+  * Class protocol types
+  * Archetypes constrained by a class protocol

   A *loadable aggregate type* is a tuple or struct type that is loadable.